EvanZhao119/evanzhao119.github.io/_posts/ai/2025-07-31-pytorch-image-classification-colab.md

 ```

 #### Where is the training dataset from?
-The dataset used in this tutorial is **CIFAR-10**, a benchmark dataset included in PyTorch’s `torchvision.datasets`.
-It is automatically downloaded and cached on `Colab`.
+The dataset used in this tutorial is **CIFAR-10**, one of the most popular **image classification benchmarks** in deep learning.
+It comes pre-integrated with PyTorch’s `torchvision.datasets`, and when running on **Google Colab**, it will be automatically downloaded and cached.

 ```python
 torchvision.datasets.CIFAR10(root='./data', train=True,
 	download=True, transform=transform)